fltk/fltk/.github/ISSUE_TEMPLATE/bug_report.md

  - If from Git, commit: [e.g. 7d58e2385452]

 **FLTK Configure / Build Options**
-Please add the complete configure and build command lines if you built FLTK yourself.
+Please add the complete CMake and build command lines if you built FLTK yourself.
-Please include all configure or CMake options and add all CMake options you changed by using CMake GUI tools (if any).
+Please add all CMake options you changed by using CMake GUI tools (if any).
- - ./configure --enable-cairo ...
- - cmake -G"..." -DCMAKE_BUILD_TYPE=Debug ...
+ - cmake -G"..." -D CMAKE_BUILD_TYPE=Debug ...

 **Operating System / Platform:**
 Please be as precise as possible, e.g. "Linux: Ubuntu 20.04"